mockery/mockery/CONTRIBUTING.md

 Mockery may have several active branches at any one time and roughly follows a [Git Branching Model](https://igor.io/2013/10/21/git-branching-model.html).
-Generally, if you're developing a new feature, you want to be targetting the master branch, if it's a bug fix, you want to be targetting a release branch, e.g. 0.8.
+Generally, if you're developing a new feature, you want to be targetting the master branch, if it's a bug fix, you want to be targeting a release branch, e.g. 0.8.

+# Testing Mockery

+Mockery relies on PHPUnit 4 to run unit tests.
+To run Mockery's unit tests, please run `composer install --dev` then `vendor/bin/phpunit`.

 # Debugging Mockery